- Resource Consumption- The level of resources needed or used by a society

 Global food/land availability patterns

-The Food and Agriculture Organization of the United Nations (FAO) warns that world food production will need to rise by approximately 70% by 2050; food production in the developing world will need to double in that time span.
+The Food and Agriculture Organization of the United Nations (FAO) warns that world food production will need to rise by approximately 70% by 2050; food production in the developing world will need to double in that period.
 FAO attributes this need to:

 - Population growth: 70%